GeoNode/QGISGeoNodePlugin/docs/development.md

 In order to have a new version of the plugin release:

-- Be sure to have updated the `CHANGELOG`
+- Be sure to have updated the `CHANGELOG.md`

 - Be sure to have updated the version on the `pyproject.toml` file.
 You can either manually modify the `tool.poetry.version` key or you can run the